freezy/dmd-extensions/README.md

 *Thanks to djrobx for the fix an all others at [#52](https://github.com/freezy/dmd-extensions/issues/52) for reporting.*

+### Weird positioning or no DMD visible at all?

+When you override *High DPI scaling* in the host app (e.g. `vpinballx.exe`), dmdext is put into a different coordinate system, so your `DmdDevice.ini`'s position settings are applied differently.
+This can lead to wrong positioning or complete off-screen rendering.

 ## Reporting Bugs

 Make sure you include the application log.
 You can *usually* find it at the same